-CRTE-0100 Comp TIA A+ Essentials 3 hours credit
+CRTE-0100 Comp TIA A+Essentials

 Students will gain the knowledge required to assemble components based on customer requirements, install, configure and maintain devices for end users.
 This course also covers the basics of networking and security/forensics, proper and safe diagnosis, resolve and document common hardware issues while applying troubleshooting skills.